If you start your day with coffee on an empty stomach, you may be spiking cortisol before your day even begins.

 Step 2 — Add hydration

-Warm lemon water or herbal tea lowers morning tension.
+Warm lemon water or herbal tea can help ease morning stress and support digestion.

 Bonus Tip